charliehawley/MP3-PyCLI_2/README.md

 # GONE ROGUE - the procedurally generated CLI action fighter

-The year is 1980.
+### The year is 1980.
 Miami is burning, Post-Its just hit the shelves, the MGM is on fire and somebody just shot John Lennon.

-The world is chaotic and unpredictable.
-Will there be peace?
-Will there be revolution?
-Can capitalism survive?

-In an unstable world, two buddies sought to create a new world that reflected the turbulence around them.
+### In an unstable world, two buddies sought to create a new world that reflected the turbulence around them.

-Enter procedural generation, a way of producing 'randomised' worlds from stable rules.
+### Enter procedural generation, a way of producing 'randomised' worlds from stable rules.

-This is the world of Rogue, the original Roguelike game that bore an entire genre dedicated to those seeking to witness the illusion of control shattering before them.
+### This is the world of Rogue, the original Roguelike game that bore an entire genre.

-It gave them something they had never seen before.
-The game had agency, a life of its own.
+### It gave gamers something they had never seen before.
+A game with agency and a life of its own.

-Now, 40 years later, entropy has flaunted its inescapable will and laid waste to the optimism of the 20th Century.
+### Now, 40 years later, entropy has flaunted its inescapable will and laid waste to the optimism of the 20th Century.

-The only cure?
+### The only cure?
 Surrendering yourself to endless possibility.

-Some can follow their instincts and get their hands dirty, others fall behind trying to reason with the chaos.

-How will you fare in the bloody world of GONE ROGUE?
+### How will you fare in the bloody world of GONE ROGUE?
 ___

 1 enemy
 1 prize
 1 exit

 level is a class where the __init__ creates each entity and randomizes its positional index